manukyansirarpi/jobhubportal/README.md

-## Welcome to my portfolio project - Job Hub Portal Full Stack App
+## Job Hub Portal Full Stack Application

+Welcome to the Job Hub Portal!
+This is a React and Express based Full Stack Application that allows users to browse, search, and view  and create job posts , as well as applying for Jobs, and monitoring job application statuses

 ### Back End Stack